-In the MINI Clubman there are two additional cup holders in the armrests in the rear.
+There are two additional cup holders in the arm rests in the rear.

-Do not place glass containers in the cup holders, as this increases the risk of injury in the event of an accident.◀
+Do not place glass containers in the cup holders, as this increases the risk of injury in the event of an accident.

 Ashtray

 The ashtray is located in one of the cup holders in the center console.